 Once the Setpoint is reached, the control output is OFF continuously.
-Outside of the proportional band on the opposite end, the control output is ON continuously.
+Outside of the proportional band on either end of the scale (for dosing Acid or Base), the control output is ON continuously.

 Proportional control, which takes place within the proportional band is explained as follows: